 Once you’re ready, check out or best Italy holiday deals.

-Where is Lake Garda
+Where is Lake Garda?

 Where to go in Lake Garda

-What to do in Lake Garda
+Things to do in Lake Garda

-Further inland, swap the lakes for canals and take a day trip to Venice.
-Verona and Milan are just as reachable, so you can check out the culture and history of the city in just a few hours.
-If the city isn’t your vibe, book a tour to the Dolomite mountains, named a UNESCO World Heritage Site.
+Further inland, swap the lakes for canals and take a daytrip to Venice.
+You can enjoy a gondola ride on the Grand Canal and get lost strolling along the endless cobbled streets.
+Then, Verona and Milan are just as easy to reach – you can check out the culture and history of these cities in just one to two hours by bus and train.
+For more mountain scenes, head out to the Dolomites, which are a UNESCO World Heritage Site.
 Get your camera ready – you’ll need it for the incredible views that get better the higher you go.
+And, for some family-friendly entertainment, you can also head to Gardaland, the biggest theme park in Italy.

 What to eat in Lake Garda